-take immediate action!
 Symptoms often include one or more of the following:

-- refusing treats or favourite foods,
+Not eating, refusing treats or favourite foods,

-Caecotrophes are often mistaken for diarrhea.
-Real diarrhea is very rare in rabbits, but can be fatal.
-Healthy normal droppings should be: not to hard, not too soft, not too dark (darkness indicates lack of fiber/hay), not too small and perfect round shape, also not stringed together with hair.
+Caecotrophes are often mistaken for diarrhea but real diarrhea is very rare in bunnies.
+It can be fatal.
+Healthy, normal droppings should be: not too hard, not too soft, not too dark (darkness indicates lack of fiber/hay), not too small and perfect round/egg shaped, also not stringed together with hair.
 Poops that are stringed together indicates that you need to groom your rabbit more frequently to prevent excess hair from being digested.

 NO POOP = VET EMERGENCY!